bigmistqke/vscode-jsdoc-editor/README.md

 This directory contains the VS Code extension activation logic and configuration.

-- `index.ts`: Main entry point for the VS Code extension.
-Here, users can add their commands and manage the state.
+- `index.ts`: The main entry point for the VS Code extension.
+Here, you can add your commands and manage the state.

 ```typescript
 import * as vscode from 'vscode'